SebastianMistak/Car-prices-in-Poland-EDA/README.md

 # Car-prices-in-Poland-EDA
-I would like to invite you to read my exploatory data analysis of car prices in Poland dataset. </br>
+I would like to invite you to read my explroatory data analysis of car prices in Poland dataset. </br>
 This EDA will be used to regression models compare project.